travlr-archived/CodeDepot/README.md

     * Relegates all conventional programing paradigms as moot.
 * User Interface
     * UI for all apps are universal and available on all possible devices.
+    * A UI compiler will be available for one-stop UI design to deployment on all hardware/software devices/platforms.
+(See CodeSweet)
-    * Apps are synced for all devices
+    * Application data are securely synced for all devices/platforms.
-    * Extremely intuitive
+    * Extremely intuitive with easy access to well thought out help documentation.
     * Builtin WorkSource integration to customize the app or add your own features.
     * UI designs are built upon CodeChain components too, meaning that the experience is extremely flexible and customizable to each users preferences.